BranchCutter/Obsidian-Vault/Docker(Container)/Cloud Computing.md

 ---
 ### Cloud Computing Architecture
 ```
-Cloud Computing Architecture is divided into the physical system layer, virtualiztion layer, and provisioning layer related to **resource utilization** as the lowest layer, and the cloud service management layer and cloud service layer related to **cloud services**.
+Cloud Computing Architecture is divided into the physical system layer,
+virtualiztion layer, and provisioning layer related to resource utilization
+as the lowest layer, and the cloud service management layer
+and cloud service layer related to **cloud services.
 ```
 ![](https://i.imgur.com/itCl5U5.png)